-- Other Requirements All Routes: - a.
-Students entering the BMus program who are not electing a keyboard instrument as a first practical subject will be asked to take a keyboard proficiency examination covering basic technical materials and sightreading [approximately Grade 4 Conservatory Canada (previously Western Board)].
+- 1. Other Requirements All Routes: - a.
+Students entering the BMus program who are not electing a keyboard instrument as a first practical subject will be asked to take a keyboard proficiency examination covering basic technical materials and sight-reading [approximately Grade 4 Conservatory Canada (previously Western Board)].
 The requirement may be waived upon presentation of a Grade 6 Conservatory Canada certificate, or equivalent, earned within three years prior to entering the program.
 Students who choose not to take the examination or are unable to pass the examination can satisfy this requirement by successfully completing MUSIC 129 in the first year.
 The keyboard proficiency requirement must be met by the beginning of the second year in the program. - b.
-Up to ★9 in ensemble (small and/or large) will be permitted in each of the second, third, and fourth years of the program. - c.
-A maximum of ★6 can be chosen from the following specified non-Arts options: DAC 160, DAC 165; PAC 355; DANCE 340, DANCE 345, DANCE 350 DANCE 446 - d.
+Up to $\star$ 9 in ensemble (small and/or large) will be permitted in each of the second, third, and fourth years of the program. - c.
+A maximum of ★6 can be chosen from the following specified non-Arts options: DAC 160, DAC 165; PAC 355; DANCE 340, DANCE 345, DANCE 350, DANCE 446. - d.
 Non-Music Fine Arts option to be selected from Group One of Basic Requirements of BA.
 See Arts Chart 1 see Bachelor of Arts (BA) - 2.
 Other Route Requirements: - a.
 Candidates in the General Route must elect one principal Applied Music Study as part of the program to be chosen from the following: piano, organ, voice, violin, viola, cello, double bass, classical guitar, classical guitar and lute, flute, oboe, clarinet, saxophone, bassoon, trumpet, French horn, trombone, baritone, tuba, harp.
 Students are expected to participate in large ensemble on the performing medium in which they receive private instruction; this does not apply to piano, organ, or guitar. - b.
 All routes: MUSIC 440, MUSIC 441 may be taken twice per year up to a maximum of six completions over the degree program (a total of 18 credits).
 MUSIC 443, MUSIC 444, MUSIC 448, MUSIC 449, MUSIC 492, MUSIC 493 may be repeated.
 A maximum of three completions of each course is permitted (a total of 9 credits).
 MUSIC 439, MUSIC 442, MUSIC 446, MUSIC 447 may be repeated.
-A maximum of four completions is permitted (a total of 12 credits). - c.
-Performance Route Only: Students will be required to present a junior and senior recital before graduation. - d.
+A maximum of four completions is permitted (a total of 12 credits). - Performance Route Only: Students will be required to present a junior and senior recital before graduation.

+- d.
 Performance Route (Strings and Harp) Only: Guitar majors only may select from MUSIC 440 or MUSIC 441 as their large ensemble credit in Year 2, 3 and 4 or a related senior music option to be approved by Departmental Chair. - e.
-Composition and Theory Route Only: - i.
+Composition and Sonic Arts Route Only: - i.
 Students wishing to enter the route in first year must first obtain permission from the Department, and this is based on portfolio review.
-Upon first year entry into the route, MUSIC 124 (★3) or 126 (★3), may be substituted for MUSIC 125 (\bigstar 6).
-Both MUSIC 259 and MUSIC 260 may then be taken in the first year.

-- ii.
-The biannual offerings of MUSIC 463, MUSIC 480 and MUSIC 481 all are required in this route.
-When two of these are taken in Year 3, MUSIC 458 can be taken in Year 4. - 3.
-Limitations All Routes:
+MUSIC 170 may then be taken in the first year, OR may be taken as the Arts, Music or Science option. - The biannual offerings of MUSIC 463, MUSIC 480 and MUSIC 481 all are required in this route.
+When two of these are taken in Year 3, MUSIC 458 can be taken in Year 4.